 For a complete list of device options available, contact your local dealer.
-Depending on the device type and your level of access to a device will determine the functionality available to monitor and/or control from the app.
+The device type and your level of access to a device will determine the functionality available to monitor and/or control from the app.
 Already know the basics and looking for more detail?
 Check out the Frequently Asked Questions.
 Monitor Your DevicesAll the devices connected to your account will return data and information that can be monitored from the app at any time.
 Monitoring your devices is simple with the following steps.

-To customize the status displays and other details about the device, check out these tips on device management.
 Control Your DevicesDepending on the device type and your level of access, controls can include:

 Some of these controls are more frequently used and accessible with little navigation through the app while other controls may be less common and require access through the device view to use.
 Start and Stop